The cellular and molecular mechanisms of memory across the brain, in both healthy and diseased states.

 - Learning Outcomes

-Be able to understand, critically assess and discuss both orally and in written form the evidence regarding novel memory mechanisms in health and disease.
+Students who successfully complete this paper will be able to understand, critically assess and discuss both orally and in written form the evidence regarding novel memory mechanisms in health and disease.